MicrosoftDocs/azure-devops-docs/docs/notifications/about-notifications.md

 ---
-title: Understand the basics of how notifications work in Azure DevOps Services and TFS
+title: Get started with notifications in Azure DevOps Services and TFS
 description: Understand how notifications or alerts are managed in Azure DevOps Services or Team Foundation Server (TFS) ms.prod: devops ms.technology: devops-collab